Import.io vs In-house Scraping:

 Import.io is an AI-powered web data extraction platform that turns websites into structured, compliant data streams, with monitoring and self-healing pipelines, plus an optional fully managed service where Import.io owns the end-to-end delivery.

-Import.io delivers web data as a managed service.
-Extraction pipelines are continuously monitored and maintained, adapting automatically as websites change.
-Data quality checks, governance processes, and enterprise-grade SLAs are built in, so teams can focus on using data rather than maintaining infrastructure.
-The result is reliable, decision-ready web data without the operational complexity of in-house scraping.
+Extraction runs are continuously monitored and adapt automatically as websites change.
+Data quality checks, governance processes, and enterprise-grade SLAs are built in, so teams focus on using data rather than maintaining infrastructure.

 Heading 1